• Skip to primary navigation

 The house is open daily from 10:00 am until 5:00 pm.
 (The last tour begins at 4:15.).

 The Old Slave Mart Museum tells a story that is critical to understanding the role of slavery in our history and its impact on today’s society.
-The museum features an extensive collection including objects from auctions, articles used asides slave islands or prisons where slaves were held before being transported North for sale.
+The museum features an extensive collection including objects from auctions, and articles used in slave islands or prisons where slaves were held before being transported North for sale.

 Old Slave Mart museum in Charleston.